François de Lorraine, Grand Prior: Scottish plans

 With the death of Henri in 1559, Jacques de la Brosse secured his own ordinance company under the kings successor François II of France.
 The Grand Prior served as his lieutenant in this company.
 That same year, with the Guise now ascendent in government, the honour of becoming a chevalier de l'ordre de Saint-Michel was bestowed upon the Grand Prior.
 The following year, the Guise government planned a campaign to Scotland to secure their sister Marie de Guise in her position in the country.
 While much of the preparations were happening in Normandie, the Grand Prior had overall responsibility for the Mediterranean fleet which was to play a role.
 He had difficulty with his subordinates, such as François de Coligny d'Andelot, who refused to embark with his men, little desiring to campaign in Scotland, leading many other captains to follow his example.
 Further some of his ships were requisitioned by the Flotte du Ponant which required them for other purposes.
 Finally by Spring 1560 the Grand Prior was on his way with the fleet, however his fleet was still travelling up the western seaboard of France when peace was concluded in June 1560.
-Castelanu alleges that they stopped en route for a considerable time in Portugal where they were entertained by the young Sebastião I.
+Castelnau alleges that they stopped en route for a considerable time in Portugal where they were entertained by the young Sebastião I.